treinartz/APCS.ProcessingResources/chapters/IntroAndConditionalLogic.md

 **Activity Description**
-Students are provided some code and are asked to A) comment the exisiting code to make sense of it, and B) modify the exisiting code to function as desired.
+Students are provided some code and are asked to A) comment the existing code to make sense of it, and B) modify the existing code to function as desired.

 The code provided creates a user interfaces with 6 "buttons" for a user to add or take away red, green, and blue values from a color.
 The resulting color swatch is shown on the screen.
 Students need to add the functionality of the clicking on the appropriate buttons.
 To do this, students will use conditional statements.